Coup won't drive car firms from Thailand, but rivals beckon

 Car industry executives say the mood in Thailand was morose even before the coup.

-Thailand's car sector is suffering from longer-term problems, too, including a shortage of labour and wages that are higher than elsewhere in the region.
+Thailand's car sector is suffering from longer-term problems, too, including a shortage of labor and wages that are higher than elsewhere in the region.

-Japan Automobile Manufacturers Association head Fumihiko Ike, who is chairman of Honda Motor Co Ltd (7267.T), said car makers were starting to look at Indonesia and India, both of which have vast long-term growth potential.
+Japan Automobile Manufacturers Association head Fumihiko Ike, who is chairman of Honda Motor Co Ltd, said car makers were starting to look at Indonesia and India, both of which have vast long-term growth potential.

 Indonesia is a second Southeast Asian hub for Toyota Motor, the world's biggest car maker, but it can't match Thailand as a manufacturing base, an Indonesian-based Toyota executive said.